 How to become a sitter

 Hello Marshy is designed for both new pet sitters and experienced sitters coming from platforms like Rover or Wag.
-New sitters can get started by creating a profile, completing the required identity and background checks, and setting up the pet care services they want to offer.
-Sitters with an established Rover or Wag profile may be able to skip the Hello Marshy verification fee by sharing their profile and completing the required identity check.
+New sitters can get started by creating a profile, completing free identity verification, and setting up the pet care services they want to offer.
+Sitters on a paid Monthly or Yearly plan also complete a free Certn criminal record check, included at no extra cost.

 This flexible onboarding process makes it easier for experienced pet sitters to join Hello Marshy without starting from scratch, while still maintaining the trust and safety standards pet parents expect.